Standing Against Fox Hunting

 What is fox hunting?

 Fox hunting is a traditional ‘sport’ in which hunters, usually on horseback, follow a pack of hunting dogs aiming to pick up the scent of a fox, chase it and kill it.
-Fox hunting is illegal in England, Scotland and Wales, but evidence suggests that hunts are regularly breaking the law.
-As the UK's leading animal charity working to make cruel sports a thing of the past, we're standing against it.
+As the UK's leading animal charity working to make cruel sports a thing of the past, our goal is to end fox hunting and the cruelty it brings.

 Is fox hunting illegal?

 Fox hunting is illegal in England, Scotland and Wales.
-It is still legal in Northern Ireland.
+It is still legal to fox hunt in Northern Ireland.

 Fox hunting was banned by the Hunting Act 2004 in England and Wales, and the Protection of Wild Mammals (Scotland) Act 2002 in Scotland.
 But while these were both welcome and hard-fought pieces of legislation, overwhelming evidence suggests both are either being ignored or exploited by hunts on a regular basis.

 If you are opposed to hunting, then you are in the majority.
 More than eight out of ten people are opposed to hunting.
-This includes more than eight out of ten people in rural areas, which shows that people who truly understand and experience what hunts do want to see it remain illegal.
+This includes more than eight out of ten people in rural areas, which shows that people who truly understand and experience what fox hunters do and want to see it remain illegal.

 However, hunting is not a town vs country issue, and it is not a class issue.
 More than seven out of 10 Conservative voters want hunting to remain illegal.
 Hunting is an issue of animal cruelty, nothing else.